-3 things you need on your first day
+3 things you need on the first day of a new job

-When you start your first job, you will need to remember to bring three important documents.
+When you start your new job, you will need to remember to bring three important documents.

 You can organise these well before you get the job.
 This means you can rock up looking super prepared on your first day of work!